 Home » Covid-19 Cases in India

-Covid-19 Cases in India and Singapore: Latest Updates and Insights
+Covid-19 Cases in India, New Variants: Latest Updates and Insights

 As new variants and waves emerge, COVID-19 continues to be a global health concern.
 While some countries experience sharp rises in infections, others report mild cases with proactive monitoring.
-In this article, we will explore the current status of COVID-19 cases in India today, the situation in Singapore, and provide detailed insights about the virus’s ongoing impact.
+In this article, we will explore the current status of COVID-19 cases in India, the situation in Singapore and provide detailed insights about the virus’s ongoing impact.
 Stay informed with the latest updates on COVID-19 and learn about precautionary measures to protect yourself and your loved ones.

 Recent updates (mid-May 2025) mention an increase in COVID-19 cases in Singapore, with the estimated number of weekly cases jumping considerably (e.g., to 14,200 in early May from 11,100 for the preceding week).
 Hospitalisations are also up, although ICU cases are minimal.
 KP.1 and KP.2, sub-lineages of JN.1, are the prevalent variants in Singapore.

-Most active cases are found in a small set of states, with Kerala having 69 cases, Maharashtra having 44 cases, and Tamil Nadu having 34 cases being the top three in the seven days until May 19.
-The rest of the states have low single-digit figures.
+Most active cases are found in a small set of states, with Kerala having 430 cases, Maharashtra having 209 cases, and Delhi having 104 cases being the top three in the seven days.

 Why is India Seeing a Mild Rise?